Walking Tour of Old Goa's Churches - Photo 1, Walking Tour of Old Goa's Churches

 Itinerary

-Once the capital of Portuguese India, Old Goa is now home to a number of magnificent churches designated a UNESCO World Heritage Site.
+Once the capital of Portuguese India, Old Goa is home to a number of magnificent churches designated as a UNESCO World Heritage Site.
 Begin your tour at the Basilica of Bom Jesus, the oldest church in the region, consecrated in 1605.

 Included